SUJITSHRESTHA-CREATOR/assessment/README.md

     allow_headers=["*"],
 )

-4. start the backend typing: uvicorn app:app --reload
+4. start the backend typing in terminal: uvicorn app:app --reload

 5. load 'extension' chrome and go to developer mode and load unpacked extension